 Boston, MA 02114

 Our laboratory studies the molecular biomarkers of urologic tumors, including cancers of the prostate, bladder and kidney.
 The long-term goal of these studies is to develop new diagnostic method and therapeutic regimen for these cancers.

-Our laboratory is jointly supported by the Mass General Urology and Pathology Departments and the Mass General Cancer Center.
+Our laboratory is jointly supported by the MGH Urology and Pathology Departments and the MGH Cancer Center.
 In addition to our own investigations, we have established productive collaborations with investigators both locally and around the world.
 We provide clinical, research and technical expertise as well as pathology specimens to these collaborative studies.

 Saylor PJ, Lee RJ, Arora KS, Deshpande V, Hu R, Olivier K, Meneely E, Rivera MN, Ting DT, Wu CL, Miyamoto DT.
 Branched Chain RNA In Situ Hybridiza- tion for Androgen Receptor Splice Vari- ant AR-V7 as a Prognostic Biomarker for Metastatic Castration-Sensitive Prostate Cancer. (co-senior author).
 Clinical Cancer Research.
 2017; 23(2):363-369.

 Cai C, Chen QB, Han ZD, Zhang YQ, He HC, Chen JH, Chen Y, Yang SB, Wu YD, Zeng YR, Qin GQ, Liang YX, Dai QS, Jiang FN, Wu CL, Zeng GH, Zhong W, Wu C-L. miR-195 inhibits tumor progression by targeting RPS6KB1 in human prostate cancer.
 Clinical Cancer Research.
 2015; 21(21):4922-34.